GW-SHC/c_bootstrap/modules/mod01/readme.md

 }
 ```

 In C, a function needs to be declared before it is used - remember, the compiler just parses the program from top to bottom.
 This is where header files are useful: they can give the compiler a "heads up" about which functions will be defined in the program, so that you can use them before they are defined.
+In java we import other files, in C we use #include.

 **Exercise:** Look at the file `max.c`, which is a program to compute the maximum of two numbers.
 Read it and modify it, adding an implementation for `min` function.